otacke/h5p-todo/README.md

 I thought it might be a good idea to better keep track of my ideas and todos related to H5P -- why not make that publicly?

 ## Coming next ...
-- Finish H5P Dictation
+- Finish H5P Dictation (in UX review)
-- Create H5P Bingo just for fun/Anja Lorenz
+- Create H5P Bingo just for fun/Anja Lorenz (prototype state)

 ## Issues for my existing stuff
 I already use github issues to keep track of bugs, ideas, etc. for stuff that I have created.
 Please have a look there.